Doctor0Evil/HorrorPlace-Constellation-Contracts/docs/ai_authoring_guidelines_v1.md

 AI tools should:

-1. Resolve the user’s request to an artifact type (e.g., “Atrocity-Seeds event seed”, “Horror.Place registry entry”, “Orchestrator workflow”).
+1. Resolve the user’s request to an artifact type.
 2. Choose `target_repo` and `target_path` according to the constellation’s directory conventions.
 3. Select an appropriate `schemaref` if the content is JSON/NDJSON.
 4. Construct `body` so it is ready to be committed as-is at `target_path`.